-How to work with busy managers so that they want you to help them, and where you can create sustained change.
+How to work with busy managers so that they want you to help them, and where you can create sustained change in the design of their service.

-Real change in both the public sector is so difficult...
+Real change in any organisation is so difficult...
 Leaders just won't listen or do as they are told!!
 How many of us when we started, felt this way?

 There is an observation I have made over time that helps me to understand this frustration; when managers are operating in a crisis mindset, what chance have they of standing back and assessing their system to fix it?
 I have found that those managers just cannot cope or want real change; they want to put in immediate actions to 'fix' a problem.
 I know that does not fix the problem; they just want the pain to go away.
 They resist rational conversation and revert to immediate responses to problems as a crisis.